maxadamo/galera_maxscale/README.md

 ## Limitations

-- not tested yet on ipv4 only
+- not tested yet on ipv4 only (it should work)
 - handle major/minor versions properly